 Splendid days afloat, a wild trout taking your well-presented fly, and affirmation from your guide of a job well-done.
-These are components of a fly-fishing trip when planned correctly are expected.
+These are components of a Montana fly fishing trip when planned correctly.
 Montana, and its cadre of world-famous rivers and creeks, boasts a lifetime’s worth of waters.

 Spring: March through mid-June